 - Know your material.
 Part of a safe skiing experience is having the model of skis or snowboard that is right for you and having an expert adjust the bindings.
 Speak to a member of staff at one of the local ski shops or hire centres.
 They will gladly assist you.

-- Know your own limits.Ski at a speed adapted to the slope and the weather.
-Avoid jumping into the fun when you are fatigued or do not have the proper technique.
+- Know your limits.Ski at a speed adapted to the slope and the weather.
+Avoid skiing when you are tired or if do not have the proper technique.

 - Know the FIS rules.
 These rules issued by the International Ski Federation (FIS) apply worldwide.
 They are mandatory and an important part of a fun and enjoyable experience.